p-pavel/scala-typelevel-motivational/README.md

 ![src](assets/src.png)

-This is work in progress intended to be finished today, 2024-06-28, so if you are interested, check the page periodically.
+This is work in progress intended to be finished today, 2024-06-28, so if you are interested, check the page periodically or look at the [commits](https://github.com/p-pavel/scala-typelevel-motivational/commits/main/).

 I started my journey with softare engineering ~30 years ago, professionally worked with C, C++, Java, Smalltalk, C#, Python, Haskell, Agda, Scala